Companies are Experiencing Greater Pressures on their Corporate IT Infrastructure

 As the demand for information grows, and with it the number of ways it can be accessed, harnessed and leveraged, more and more companies are experiencing greater pressures on their corporate IT infrastructure.
 Cloud, mobile, social and more recently, wearable technologies are changing the IT landscape at an unprecedented rate.
 While ushering in new value propositions and ways for companies to interact with their customers, these transformational technologies demand that businesses integrate new systems and have the “smart hands” on board to support and maintain them.
 The convergence of several milestones which have forever changed the way in which we live and work has given birth to a new IT landscape.
 IT departments and their managed IT services partners must be equipped to strategically respond:

 1. The Internet of Things (IoT)

 The IoT enables companies to benefit from new markets and value propositions delivered through the integration of the physical world with corporate IT systems.
 As more and different types of devices connected to the IoT, each brings with it diverse integration and cybersecurity issues.
-Businesses and their managed services partners, or third party maintenance provider, alike must have in place the resources, strategies, and staffing not only to respond to today’s rapidly changing innovations but remain one step ahead of the technology curve.
+Businesses and their managed IT support services partners, or third-party maintenance provider, alike must have in place the resources, strategies, and staffing not only to respond to today’s rapidly changing innovations but remain one step ahead of the technology curve.

 2. Big Data